MusicPlayerDaemon/MPD/doc/user.rst

 Configuring decoder plugins
 ---------------------------

 Most decoder plugins do not need any special configuration.
-To configure a decoder, add a decoder block to :file:`mpd.conf`:
+To configure a decoder, add a :code:`decoder` block to :file:`mpd.conf`:

 .. code-block:: none